-Compiles definitions that have been changed in the current buffer during the current LispWorks session (use Buffer Changed Definitions on page 124 to see which definitions have changed).
-A prefix argument equal to the value of Prefix-Argument-Default causes compilation of definitions changed since last compiled.
+Compiles definitions that have been changed in the current buffer during the current LispWorks session (use Buffer Changed Definitions to see which definitions have changed).
+A prefix argument equal to the value of prefix-argument-default causes compilation of definitions changed since last compiled.
 A prefix argument of 1 causes compilation of definitions changed since last saved.